whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Cultivate Your Spiritual Strength.md

 It is impossible to recreate the past, and there's no "going back."
 But I believe a profound path of ancient healing comes from building your spiritual strength with others as they build theirs.
 Cultivate that practical aware gratitude, and give your sacred gifts in reciprocity with others who are giving theirs.

 Create the depth of trusting and joyful relationships that once were normal for your ancestors, and could be normal for you now.
 As you walk this path of cultivating your spiritual strength, and you find others to walk it with, you'll begin the Deepest Revolution.
-That shared path will be beautiful no matter what happens, and it's a necessary part of the collective path leading to new healthy nations where respect is the norm among the people, and between people and the Earth.
+Your path will be beautiful no matter what happens, and it's a necessary part of the collective path leading to new healthy nations where respect is the norm among the people, and between people and the Earth.

 ### References